SemanticMediaWiki/SemanticMediaWiki/README.md

 The overview on [how to contribute](https://github.com/SemanticMediaWiki/SemanticMediaWiki/blob/master/docs/CONTRIBUTING.md) provides information on the different ways available to do so.

-If you want to contribute work to the project please subscribe to the developers mailing list and have a look at the contribution guidelines.
+If you want to contribute work to the project, please subscribe to the developer's mailing list and have a look at the contribution guidelines.

 * [File an issue](https://github.com/SemanticMediaWiki/SemanticMediaWiki/issues)